-ADMISSION CRITERIA
+ADMISSIONS CRITERIA

 The Gateway Academy will consider all applications for places.
 Where fewer than 215 applications are received, The Gateway Academy will offer places to all those who have applied (although in certain circumstances the Academy can refuse admission.
 For further details please ask for a copy of our Admissions Policy.
-Alternatively, the policy can be viewed via the GLC website: www.theglc.org.uk - Key Policies).
+Alternatively, the policy can be viewed via the GLC website: www.theglc.org.uk > Key Information > Policies and Procedures

-Procedures for admission to Year 7 where the Academy is oversubscribed

-Where the number of applications for admission are greater than the published admissions number, applications will be considered against the criteria set out below in order from A - F.
+Procedures for admission to Year 7 where the Academy is oversubscribed Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below in order from a - f:

-- a) Children who are in care or previously in care or interim care of a local authority pursuant to sections 31 and 38 of the Children's Act 1989, or children who are accommodated by a local authority pursuant to section 20 of the Children's Act 1989. - b) Admission of students whose siblings currently attend the Academy and will continue to do so on the date of admission.
-For the purpose of allocating places, sibling means: - Full sibling living at the same address as the applicant. - Step sibling living at the same address as the applicant. - Half sibling living at the same address as the applicant. - Long term foster sibling living at the same address as the applicant. - c) Admission of students who attend The Gateway Primary Free School [a designated feeder school].
-The Gateway Primary Free School students have priority due to the All-through organisation of learning and the integrated relationship between the young people in the Free School and those in The Gateway Academy. - d) Admission of students who attend primary schools in The Gateway Learning Community [i.e., The Gateway Primary Free School, Herringham Primary Academy, Lansdowne Primary Academy and Tilbury Pioneer Academy are designated feeder schools].
-The Gateway Learning Community schools have priority due to the wholly collaborative relationships between the schools that include: common governance arrangements; joint curriculum delivery; a shared Student Code of Conduct; shared inclusion services; joint activities for targeted students including those of SEND and who are More Able.
-It is our aim to provide a holistic approach to education for all GLC students and their families. - e) Admission of children who live with parents, carers or guardians where the member of staff has been employed at the GLC for two or more years at the time at which the application for admission to the GLC is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - f) Admission of students on the basis of proximity to the Academy using straight line measurement.
+- a) Children who are looked after or previously looked after, including those children who appear to have been in state care outside of England and ceased to be in state as a result of being adopted. - b) Admission of students whose siblings currently attend the Academy and will continue to do so on the date of admission.
+For the purpose of allocating places, sibling means: - Full sibling living at the same address as the applicant; - Full sibling living with a parent, or family member, at a different address; - Step sibling living at the same address as the applicant; - Half sibling living at the same address as the applicant; - Long term foster sibling living at the same address as the applicant. - c) Admission of students who attend the Gateway Primary Free School [a designated feeder school].
+The Free School pupils have priority due to the All-Through organisation of learning and the integrated relationship between the young people in the Free School and those in The Gateway Academy. - d) Admission of students who attend primary schools in the Gateway Learning Community [i.e., Herringham Primary Academy, Lansdowne Primary Academy and Tilbury Pioneer Academy are designated feeder schools].
+The Gateway Learning Community schools have priority due to the wholly collaborative relationships between the schools that include: common governance arrangements; joint curriculum delivery; a shared student code of conduct; shared inclusion services; joint activities for targeted pupils including those of SEND and who are More Able.
+It is our aim to provide a holistic approach to education for all GLC students and their families. - e) Admission of a child who lives permanently with their parent, carer or guardian who is a member of staff [teaching or non-teaching on a part of full-time contract] and employed at any school within the Gateway Learning Community at the time at which the application for admission to Gateway Academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - f) Admission of students on the basis of proximity to the Academy using straight line measurement.
 Students living nearer to the Academy being given higher priority.